manwar/App-Athan/README.md

 By default application log in the `/tmp/athan-app.log` file.

-The environment variable `ATHAN_VERBOSE` enables the logging of beat i.e. `10 seconds`.
+The environment variable `ATHAN_VERBOSE` enables the logging of heartbeat every `10 seconds`.